mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 who deserve a say in government are given it.

-Elevation for achievement is generally linked with service to the Imperium or to Rhylanor’s armed forces.
+Elevation for achievement is generally linked with service to the Imperium or to Rhylanor's armed forces.
 Retired naval, marine and army officers are frequently offered generous inducements to take up government posts or simply to be associated with the government as advisors and public supporters.
 Achievements in